Strictly viewers left ‘cringing’ over Nigel Harman and Katya Jones exchange

-Strictly viewers left ‘cringing’ over ‘on the nose’ Nigel Harman and Katya Jones exchange
+Strictly viewers left ‘cringing’ after ‘on the nose’ Nigel Harman and Katya Jones exchange

 One viewer called the uncomfortable exchange ‘toe curling’